1984–85 Port Vale F.C. season

 Veteran striker Ally Brown emerged as both league and season top‑scorer with 17 and 21 goals respectively, while young midfield dynamo Robbie Earle added 19 goals, signalling the club's attacking promise for the future.
 Defender Alan Webb, solid and consistent at the back, was voted the club's Player of the Year.
 In cup competitions, Vale reached the Third Round of the FA Cup, were eliminated in the Second Round of the Associate Members' Cup, and made it to the Second Round of the League Cup.
 Off the pitch, the club recorded its largest league win of 5–1 against Exeter City on New Year's Day, suffered a heaviest defeat of 4–0 at Bury on Boxing Day, and averaged an attendance of 3,267 at Vale Park.

-A transitional yet promising season under John Rudge — quietly steady, powered by key performers Brown, Earle, and Webb — laid the groundwork for future progress despite a return to the lower tier.
+A season under John Rudge, with key players Brown, Earle, and Webb, laid the groundwork for future progress despite a return to the lower tier.